The Homogenization Problem in LLMs: Towards Meaningful Diversity in AI Safety: Background

-Some of the long tails of reality originate from structural inequity in society~\cite{bias-stand,bias-typo}.
-Without any intervention, GenAI is expected to worsen the lives of those minoritized~\cite{atif}.
-The traces from the minoritized are not only faint but also often overlooked~\cite{humility, decolonial} and even actively silenced ~\cite{resist}.
-The result is that we do not even know what to look for, even when they are right \textit{in front of} us~\cite{impossible-desires}. \textbf{Some of the most ethically important long-tail cases will be hard to detect}.
+Not all long tails are incidental.
+Many originate from structural inequity~\cite{bias-stand,bias-typo}, and without intervention, GenAI is expected to worsen the lives of the minoritized~\cite{atif}.
+The traces of minoritized populations are faint, often overlooked~\cite{humility, decolonial}, and at times actively silenced~\cite{resist}.
+The result is that we do not know what to look for, even when it is right in front of us~\cite{impossible-desires}.

+For all three reasons above, we want generative models that can sample from the long tails of their training distribution, not only from the dense center.
+A model that suppresses rare outputs loses the cases that carry the most information, the highest stakes, and the populations least represented to begin with.